 Take the size of the serving into account.
 Getting a kiddie cone or smaller cup will cut back on the amount of sugar in your ice cream.

 Ice cream cravings can mean you may be thirsty.
-Try having some water first quench your cravings.
+Try having some water first to quench your cravings.
 Then see if you are still craving it.

-Make a Fruit Smoothie
+Make a fruit smoothie

 Make a smoothie with frozen fruit and full-fat yogurt or non-dairy milk.
 The sugar from the fruit will naturally sweeten the drink.